lit/lit/README.md

 This is a monorepo.
-The following documentation is for `lit-virtual`, the main package.
+The following documentation is for `lit-virtualizer`, the main package.

-`lit-virtual` is found at `packages/lit-virtual/`.
+`lit-virtualizer` is found at `packages/lit-virtualizer/`.

-# lit-virtual\*
+# lit-virtualizer\*

 \* all naming TBD

-`lit-virtual` provides tools for implementing virtual scrolling with web components.
+`lit-virtualizer` provides tools for implementing virtual scrolling with web components.

 This package provides two exports to be used alongside [LitElement](https://github.com/Polymer/lit-element/) and [lit-html](https://github.com/Polymer/lit-html/):

-* `lit-virtual-scroller`
+* `lit-virtualizer`
 * `scroll`

-`lit-virtual-scroller` is a web component built with LitElement.
-When writing your own LitElement component, the `lit-virtual-scroller` element can be easily incorporated when virtual scrolling is needed.
+`lit-virtualizer` is a web component built with LitElement.
+When writing your own LitElement component, the `lit-virtualizer` element can be easily incorporated when virtual scrolling is needed.

-`scroll` is a [directive](https://lit-html.polymer-project.org/guide/creating-directives) for use with lit-html templates. `lit-virtual-scroller` uses this so you don't have to, but if you want to harness the power of virtual scrolling without LitElement, `scroll` is also exposed.
+`scroll` is a [directive](https://lit-html.polymer-project.org/guide/creating-directives) for use with lit-html templates. `lit-virtualizer` uses this so you don't have to, but if you want to harness the power of virtual scrolling without LitElement, `scroll` is also exposed.

-## lit-virtual-scroller
+## lit-virtualizer

 A custom element that provides virtual scrolling.